Finland. An unprecedented heat wave in the Arctic reaches a peak of 34 degrees

 The institute said that only a higher temperature was recorded in Lapland, 34.7 degrees Celsius in the Inari Thule region in July 1914.

-The first days of July were exceptionally warm in Lapland, one of the last European wastelands with extremely cold winters and attracting nature lovers from everywhere in both winter and summer.
+The first days of July were exceptionally warm in Lapland, one of the last European wastelands with extremely cold winters and attracting nature lovers from all over the world in both winter and summer.
 The region, which is the largest in Finland, has the lowest temperature records in the country.

-“It is exceptional in Lapland that temperatures are above 32 degrees Celsius,” Gary Tuvinen of the Meteorological Institute told YLE public station.
+“It is exceptional in Lapland that temperatures are above 32 degrees Celsius,” Gary Tovenen of the Meteorological Institute told YLE public station.

 He added that the heat wave in Lapland is the product of warm air caused by high pressure to which “warm air coming from central Europe to the north through the Norwegian Sea” is added, Tovenen told YLE.